Skip to main content

 While much of the research has centered on PCOS, the underlying principles of inositol therapy are applicable to a wider range of metabolic disturbances affecting both men and women.
 Metabolic syndrome, a cluster of conditions that includes central obesity, high blood pressure, high blood sugar, and abnormal cholesterol or triglyceride levels, is fundamentally a state of profound insulin resistance.
 Therefore, restoring the 40:1 MI/DCI ratio can be a valuable protocol for individuals presenting with these symptoms.

 In men, insulin resistance is linked to lower testosterone levels, increased inflammation, and diminished sperm quality.
 Preliminary research and clinical observation suggest that inositol supplementation can offer benefits.
-Studies have shown that inositols can improve in obese male children, indicating a foundational metabolic effect that is not gender-specific.
+Studies have shown that inositols can improve insulin sensitivity in obese male children, indicating a foundational metabolic effect that is not gender-specific.

 Other research points toward MI and DCI playing a role in supporting sperm mitochondrial function, which is critical for motility and overall male fertility.
 By addressing the root cause of insulin resistance, the 40:1 ratio supports the entire endocrine system, which can lead to improvements in hormonal balance and reproductive health in men as well.